 ${\rm SF_6}$ is a gas with excellent electrical insulation and other properties, which have led to its widespread use in electrical switchgear and in a number of other industrial applications.
-However, there is concern over any ${\rm SF_6}$ that escapes into the atmosphere since it is a potent greenhouse gas.
+In recent years, there is growing concern over any ${\rm SF_6}$ that escapes into the atmosphere because of its identification as a potent greenhouse gas.
+It has been identified that ${\rm SF_6}$ is 23,500 times more potent than ${\rm CO_2}$ as a greenhouse gas.

-In terms of our strategy to address the level of SF6 emitted, we contribute to the overall UK electricity transmission and distribution industry in supporting Government initiatives to ensure the implementation of sound policies for the control and use of SF6.
+In terms of our strategy to address the level of SF_6 emitted, we contribute to the overall UK electricity transmission and distribution industry in supporting Government initiatives to ensure the implementation of sound policies for the control and use of SF_6 .
 The European electricity industries have also agreed a set of actions to reduce emissions of the gas to the atmosphere with manufacturers of electrical equipment.
 Leakage rates are being reduced in cooperation with power equipment manufacturers under a programme of continuous improvement.

 On a company level our current policy is to continue to install modern SF_6 equipment with lower leakage rates and leakage monitoring.
-Over the RIIO-ED1 period we plan to reduce our leakage rate by over 20% from a rate of 0.38% (as a proportion of the mass in service) in 2013 to 0.30% by 2023.
+Over the RIIO-ED1 period we planned to reduce our leakage rate by over 20% from a rate of 0.38% (as a proportion of the mass in service) in 2013 to 0.30% by 2023.

-In 2021/22 a total of 38.47kg of SF6 was lost from our system (which is a rate of 0.25%), with a carbon equivalent of 877 tCO2e.
-The data relating to our SF6 holding, leakage and associated carbon footprint can be found in worksheets E2 and E3 of the Environment and Innovation Reporting Pack in the appendices.
+In 2022/23 a total of 38.24kg of SF $6$ was lost from our system (representing a rate of 0.24%), with a carbon equivalent of 872 tCO $2$ e.
+The data relating to our SF $6$ holding, leakage and associated carbon footprint can be found in worksheets E2 and E3 of the Environment and Innovation Reporting Pack in the appendices.